 Chehalem purchased Corral Creek, the vineyard surrounding the winery, in 1995.
 It became the third estate vineyard sourced for Chehalem wines.

-With second-generation winemaker, Wynne Peterson-Nedry, at the of helm production, Chehalem now sources fruit from the three distinctive sites, located in three different Willamette Valley AVAs.
+In 2018 Bill Stoller purchased Harry’s share of equity in the business.
+Chehalem currently sources fruit from the three distinctive sites, located in three different Willamette Valley AVAs.

 OUR PHILOSOPHY & STYLE